ReactEngine/CommandCline/README.md

-# rec -- StrongLoop Controller
+# rec -- reactEngine Controller

-`rec` is the command shell for the StrongLoop Process Manager, strong-pm, and the LoopBack framework.
+`rec` is the command shell for the reactEngine Process Manager, strong-pm, and the LoopBack framework.

 It includes both a CLI and a GUI.